Serendipity618/Serendipity618.github.io/content/authors/admin/_index.md

       Awarded to support travel for academic conference participation.
 ---

-He Cheng is a Postdoctoral Researcher in the Department of Biomedical Informatics at the University of Colorado Anschutz Medical Campus, working with Prof. Yanjun Gao.
-His research focuses on interpretable anomaly detection, robustness against backdoor attacks, and biomedical knowledge graphs.
-He has published multiple first-author papers in top data mining and machine learning venues, and is currently developing LogosKG, a framework for efficient multi-hop knowledge graph retrieval.
-Beyond research, he enjoys hiking, coding new tools, and exploring the intersection of AI and healthcare.
+He Cheng, Ph.D., is a Postdoctoral Researcher in the Department of Biomedical Informatics at the University of Colorado Anschutz Medical Campus, working with Dr. Yanjun Gao.
+His current research centers on large language model reasoning, biomedical natural language processing (BioNLP), and knowledge graphs, and he is developing LogosKG, a framework for efficient multi-hop knowledge graph retrieval.

+Before that, he obtained his Ph.D. in Computer Science from Utah State University, where he conducted research on anomaly detection, explainability, and backdoor attacks in machine learning, publishing multiple first-author papers in top data mining and machine learning venues.
+He also holds an M.S. in Electrical and Computer Engineering from the State University of New York at Binghamton and a B.E. in Mechanical Engineering from the China University of Petroleum.
+Beyond research, he is passionate about applying AI to healthcare, and enjoys hiking, coding new tools, and exploring interdisciplinary applications of machine learning.